swilliams11/google-dataflow-dlp/README.md

 -d @kms-request-data/kms-decrypt-payload.json -i
 ```

 5. Update the CryptoKey name in the template before you upload it.
-Execute the following script
+Execute the following script.
+This script will
+replace `REPLACE_WITH_YOUR_CRYPTO_KEY_NAME` with the cryptoKeyName `projects/PROJECT/locations/global/keyRings/KEY_RING_NAME/cryptoKeys/CRYPTO_KEY_NAME`.
 ```shell script
 chmod +X scripts/update-deidentification-template.sh
 ./scripts/update-deidentification-template.sh